F-Stop and Aperture are one of the articles on exposure. What do these terms mean, what do they have in common and how do they differ?

-Aperture is the second important pillar of exposure in landscape photography.
-This is one of the photographer’s most important tools along with shutter speed and ISO.
-Understanding aperture will allow you to study the potential of your camera and take amazing pictures.
+Aperture and F-stop is the second important pillar of exposure in landscape photography.
+This is one of the photographer's most important tools along with Shutter speed and ISO.
+Understanding what is f stop and aperture will allow you to study the potential of your camera and take amazing pictures.

 In this article you will learn:

-– What are an aperture in landscape photography and f-stop
+- What is aperture and f-stop in landscape photography

-– What is Depth of Field and how to shoot sharp landscape photograph
+- What is best aperture for landscape and how to shoot sharp landscape photograph

-– How to find the sharpest aperture for landscape photography
+- How to find the best f-stop for landscape

-Have you seen how photographer take sharp images or how he blurred the background?
+Have you seen how the photographers take sharp images or how they blurred the background?
 How to control shutter speed and shoot long exposure photography?